 If you’re into art, then you must go and visit the famous Yayoi Kusama museum.
 Be warned, it sells out fast so you must book ahead.
 We on the other hand went to check out the National Art Centre which was incredible and free.
 The restaurants alone were amazing!

-12. The Ninja Restaurant is a must!
+12. The Ninja Restaurant is a must visit in Tokyo

 Our Ninja chef made most of the delicious meals right in front of us at the Ninja Restaurant.